rhowell42/DECAF/README.md

 3D event display to work with CAF files in the SBN collaboration.

 ## Introduction
 This is a lightweight event display that runs on caf and flatcaf files from events generated in the ICARUS LArTPCs.
 The purpose of this event display is to provide a user-friendly debugging tool for neutrino/cosmic ray analyses and reconstruction efforts.
 It contains a click-and-drag rotatable, mouse wheel zoom and pan 3D display, selectable hit coloring options, and buttons for advancing to either the next spill in the CAF file or the previous one.
+It will also plot reconstructed tracks/showers as lines/cones respectively relate to their `pfp.trackScore`.

-The event display utilizes recob::Hit and recob::SpacePoint information added to the CAFs in [SBNSoftware/sbnanaobj](https://github.com/SBNSoftware/sbnanaobj/tree/develop) version v09_19_02 and [SBNSoftware/sbncode](https://github.com/SBNSoftware/sbncode/tree/develop) version v09_58_02.
+You can run this event display over any CAF file made with sbnanaobj v09_16_09 and sbncode v09_63_00.
+The event display also utilizes recob::Hit and recob::SpacePoint information added to the CAFs in [SBNSoftware/sbnanaobj](https://github.com/SBNSoftware/sbnanaobj/tree/develop) version v09_19_02 and [SBNSoftware/sbncode](https://github.com/SBNSoftware/sbncode/tree/develop) version v09_58_02.
+These objects to not have to filled in order to run this display!

 Some data events from run 7418 are available for you to check out here: `/icarus/app/users/rhowell/SRHits/test.flat.caf.root`

 ## How to Use
 ### Base Use
-1. On an ICARUS gpvm, go to your working area and clone this repository `git clone https://github.com/rhowell42/DECAF.git`
+1. `git clone https://github.com/rhowell42/DECAF.git` # On an ICARUS gpvm, go to your working area and clone this repository.
-3. Setup the relevant SBNSoftware/sbnana version `setup sbnana -v v09_58_02 -q e20:prof`
+3. `scripts/setup_online.sh` #Setup the relevant SBNSoftware/sbnana version `setup sbnana -v v09_58_02 -q e20:prof`
    -N.B.
-You need version v09_58_02 or later. `scripts/setup_online.sh` does this for you
+You need version v09_58_02 or later.
 4. Start your vncserver if you haven't already.
 Instructions for doing this [here](https://sbnsoftware.github.io/sbndcode_wiki/Viewing_events_remotely_with_VNC.html) if you haven't done this before.
 5. Add any slice and/or spill cuts you might want to select in the respective vectors in `cut_helper.h`
-5. In that same working area, run `cafe event_display.C {path/to/your/file.caf.root}`
-6. ???
-7. Profit
+5. `cafe event_display.C {path/to/your/file.caf.root}` # Where you cloned the git repo.
+If want to run over multiple files, add quotation marks around the argument: `cafe event_display.C `"path/to/your/files*.caf.root"`

 ### Generate Your Own CAFs
 You will need your own copy of [cafmakerjob_icarus.fcl](https://github.com/SBNSoftware/icaruscode/blob/develop/fcl/caf/cafmakerjob_icarus.fcl) ([cafmakerjob_icarus_data.fcl](https://github.com/SBNSoftware/icaruscode/blob/develop/fcl/caf/cafmakerjob_icarus_data.fcl) if you want to look at data).
 There you will add the line `cafmaker.FillHits: true` which will fill all of the SRHit and SRSpacePoint information needed to use the event display.
 Then run `lar -c cafmakerjob_icarus{_data}.fcl` as usual.